 Commie Reds Puck Off.

-Memories frozen in your mind for life, but easily thawed in a split second never to be forgotten.
+Memories frozen in your mind for life, easily thawed in a split second never to be forgotten.

-Game eight and the final game of the historic Summit Series would be played on that day in Russia.
+Game eight, the final game of the historic Summit Series would be played on that day in Russia.
 Canada as a nation would come to a complete stop on that afternoon.
 People took the day off work or employers let employees leave early.
 For those who had to work, a television or radio was very close by.
 Students from coast-to-coast filled school gymnasiums and auditoriums.
 At my school televisions on high stands were wheeled into our gym while both students and staff waited anxiously for the big game to start.
-The energy and excitement in the air on that beautiful fall day was unforgettable.
+The energy and excitement in the air on that beautiful fall day was electric.

 At Lawrence Heights most of the students were assembled in the gym, sitting on the newly waxed hardwood floor.
-All their heads tilted upwards watching one of the two elevated black and white televisions.
-All their hands clapping and all their voices cheering for Team Canada.
+All of their heads tilted upwards watching one of the two elevated black and white televisions.
+All of their hands clapping and their voices cheering for Team Canada.
 I was lucky enough to be able to watch the game in a classroom at the other end of the school.
 One of my teachers had brought in a small portable black and white TV from home.
 Me along with about a dozen or so other students preferring to witness history in a more subdued and much less hysterical atmosphere.

 The Summit Series would mean more to Canada than any other sporting event prior to and since that September day back in 1972.
 With the Soviets continually dominating international hockey, it was their Commie given right to boast how they were the supreme hockey nation.